SubwaySniffers/JessyKDM/readme.md

 ...
 Then i packaged it into a .exe file with PyInstaller, renamed it to "Working Blooket Hacks.exe", sent it to my friend and got him to run it.
 We were playing blooket as a class and he was winning but then his computer just closed and we were all laughing at him.

 - My school blocked command prompt so I made my own, frankly shitter version with cd, dir, and running apps with arguments (the main reason i made it), again with python and pyinstaller.

+## Whats the point of this repo?

+### I'm putting a smaller heading here so its consistent with everything else

+To be honest, the reason I made this repo is for me to dump random sh#t that I felt like making public, whether that be to show off my *incredible* programming skills, or if I have a massive file that can't fit on the ~3GB my school computer has left on its storage, or for any other reason.